marvin-season/registry-template/README.md

   ]
 }
 ```

+- open the url in browser, click the docs tab, you should see the docs page

 if you want to share it you should deploy it to a public network which can be accessed by anyone.